 60 – Dive into Mardi Gras at the Presbytere Museum

-New Orleans is world-famous for Mardi Gras; with an exquisite collection of colorful artifacts on display, the Presbytere Museum brings together all of the festival’s best aspects.
+With an exquisite collection of colorful artifacts on display, the Presbytere Museum brings together all of the best aspects of Mardi Gras.

-Today, you can take tours of the home and explore the permanent collection of Degas’ works, as well as get a glimpse into what home life was like over a century ago (with period furnishings, of course).
+Explore the permanent collection of Degas’ works, and get a glimpse into what home life was like over a century ago (with period furnishings, of course).
 Most tours also include a guided walk around the Creole neighborhood, where you can learn more about the history of this vibrant city.

 The best part?
 Part of the home-museum operates as a bed and breakfast, so you can actually spend the night in Edgar Degas’ former home.
 What a way to immerse yourself in history!